In-Class Projects vs. Remote Internships: Which is Right For Your Business?

 - Am I looking for many broad ideas from students for brainstorming purposes or do I know what I want and just need help from an individual or smaller team to execute it?

-Last year, Riipen helped employers deliver 25,876 online work-integrated learning experiences, providing thousands of employers with fresh creativity, cost-effective solutions, and employer branding to up-and-coming talent.
+Every year, Riipen helps deliver thousands of online experiential learning experiences, providing employers with fresh creativity, cost-effective solutions, and employer branding to up-and-coming talent.

 About the Author